jalbane/web-app/README.md

-## *Always clear your browser cache to see the most recent changes to the website provided in the link below*
+## *Clear your browser cache to see my recent updates to the website*
-( Above doesn't apply to first-time visitors )
+(Above doesn't apply to first-time visitors)

 https://nfaguild.herokuapp.com/index.html